abhayv2/Dog-adoption-model-using-postgres/README.md

 ## Objective

-This project creates and builds data models and deploy database for the dog adoption data.
+This project creates and builds data models and deploys database for the dog adoption data.

 ## Technologies
 - Database: PostgreSQL